Cadasta/cadasta-docs/en/08-XLSForms.md

 Before uploading your questionnaire to your project, check to make sure that:

-* all of your data `types` match those listed on [XLSForm](http://xlsform.org/#question-types) and are spelled correctly.
+* all of your data entry `types` match those listed on [XLSForm](http://xlsform.org/#question-types) and are spelled correctly.
-* all of your names are lowercase and contain no spaces.
+* all of your `names` are lowercase and contain no spaces.
 * all of your `list_names` in the Choices tab match the name you've given to your dropdowns in the Survey tab.

 Simple misspellings and formatting inconsistencies can cause errors when it's time to collect data.
 For this reason, we highly recommend testing your data collection before heading out to the field.